Uranus (mythology): Váruṇa

-Uranus is connected with the night sky, and Váruṇa is the god of the sky and the celestial ocean, which is connected with the Milky Way.

 Georges Dumézil made a cautious case for the identity of Uranus and Vedic at the earliest Indo-European cultural level.
 Dumézil's identification of mythic elements shared by the two figures, relying to a great extent on linguistic interpretation, but not positing a common origin, was taken up by Robert Graves and others.
 The identification of the name Ouranos with the Hindu Váruṇa, based in part on a posited Proto-Indo-European language root *-ŭer with a sense of "binding"—ancient king god Váruṇa binds the wicked, ancient king god Uranus binds the Cyclops, who had tormented him.
 The most probable etymology is from Proto-Greek *(W)orsanόj (worsanos) from a Proto-Indo-European language root *ers "to moisten, to drip" (referring to the rain).

-Cultural context of flint

-The detail of the sickle's being flint rather than bronze or even iron was retained by Greek mythographers (though neglected by Roman ones).
-Knapped flints as cutting edges were set in wooden or bone sickles in the late Neolithic, before the onset of the Bronze Age.
-Such sickles may have survived latest in ritual contexts where metal was taboo, but the detail, which was retained by classical Greeks, suggests the antiquity of the mytheme.

 Planet Uranus

 The ancient Greeks and Romans knew of only five "wandering stars" (πλανῆται /grc/): Mercury, Venus, Mars, Jupiter, and Saturn.
 Following the discovery of a sixth planet in 1781 using a telescope, there was long-term disagreement regarding its name.
 Its discoverer William Herschel named it Georgium Sidus (The Georgian Star) after his monarch George III.
 This was the name preferred by English astronomers, but others, such as the French, preferred "Herschel".
 Finally, the name Uranus became accepted in the mid-19th century, as suggested by astronomer Johann Bode as the logical addition to the existing planets' names, since Mars (Ares in Greek), Venus (Aphrodite in Greek), and Mercury (Hermes in Greek) were the children of Jupiter, Jupiter (Zeus in Greek) the son of Saturn, and Saturn (Cronus in Greek) the son of Uranus.
 What is anomalous is that, while the others take Roman names, Uranus is a name derived from Greek in contrast to the Roman Caelus.